KrimaX19/42Porto_ft_printf/roadmap.md

 4 - keep coding
 5 - test
 6 - Repair and test
-7 - keep testng and debbuging
+7 - keep testing and debbuging